Pink Sauce Review: Is the TikTok Sensation Unhealthy?

 Pink Sauce ingredients

-Dragon fruit is what gives Pink Sauce its distinct color, and this is a natural, rich source of phytochemicals that most Americans don’t typically consume.
+Dragon fruit is what gives Pink Sauce its distinct color, and this is a rich source of phytochemicals that most Americans don’t typically consume.

 A medical review published in the Journal of Food Biochemistry described dragon fruit as a “wonder fruit” due to its antioxidant, antimicrobial, anticancer and antidiabetic effects.

-Coconut cream is another healthy, whole food ingredient in Pink Sauce.
 It was shown in a clinical trial to improve cholesterol levels in healthy adults.

-Added sugar when consumed in excess is associated with increased risk of obesity, diabetes and cardiovascular disease in medical research, and while there are only two grams of added sugar in Pink Sauce, many Americans already consume too much sugar in their diet.
+While there are only two grams (g) of added sugar in Pink Sauce, many Americans already consume too much sugar in their diet.

 Maltodextrin may cause intestinal distress when used as a food additive according to a 2019 medical review.

-Natural flavors and spices are broad categorical descriptors which fail to describe the specific flavoring agents used.
-As we referenced in our review of Smart Sweets candy, there is some medical evidence that some natural flavors and their metabolites are toxic.
+As we referenced in our review of Smart Sweets candy, some clinical studies suggest that certain natural flavors and their metabolites are toxic.

-Titanium dioxide is a colorant that’s banned in the E.U. for use as a food additive due to toxicity concerns.
+Titanium dioxide is a colorant that’s banned in the EU for use as a food additive due to toxicity concerns.

-Sodium benzoate, potassium sorbate, citric acid and calcium disodium ETDA are all preservative ingredients, and while the inclusion of these ingredients likely helped get Pink Sauce approved by the FDA, it seems illogical in our opinion to use a seasoning sauce with so many preservatives when there are sauces on the market with none.
+While the inclusion of these ingredients likely helped get Pink Sauce approved by the FDA, it seems illogical in our opinion to use a seasoning sauce with so many preservatives when there are sauces on the market with none.

 What's the Controversy About?